 Once you have a location heavily trafficked by vacationers and other types of guests, here are a few things you can do to help your short-term vacation rental business succeed:

-· Incorporate: Topping the list of important things for success with short-term rentals is incorporating a separate limited liability corporation (LLC), specifically meant to manage your rental asset.
-Keep your short-term rental business separate from your personal finances, as well as from any long-term rental endeavors you also operate.
+Topping the list of important things for success with short-term rentals is incorporating a separate limited liability corporation (LLC), specifically meant to manage your rental asset.
+Keep your short-term rental business separate from your finances, as well as from any long-term rental endeavours you also operate.

-· Consistently review your listing: There are few things more important than consistently reviewing and revising your short-term real estate listing.
-At least once a month, take a look at your listing, and consider ways you might revise it to appeal to a wider audience, or elevate the number of bookings you receive each month.
+There are few things more important than consistently reviewing and revising your short-term real estate listing.
+At least once a month, take a look at your listing, and consider ways you might revise it to appeal to a wider audience or elevate the number of bookings you receive each month.

 Following these simple steps can help you establish and maintain profitability at your short-term vacation rental.